Residential care: Adult disability care

-Adults may be placed in Adult Residential Facilities because of a disability, often a mental disability such as Down syndrome or Autism, which makes them unable to care for their daily needs.
+Adults may live in an adult residential facility because of a disability, often a mental disability such as Down syndrome or autism, which can make them unable to take care of their daily needs.

 Geriatric care

 Various forms of long-term residential care are available for elderly people.
 A person or couple who are able to take care of their daily needs may choose to live in a retirement apartment complex ("independent living") where they function autonomously.
-They may choose to fix their own meals or have meals provided, or some combination of both.
+They may choose to prepare their own meals or have meals provided, or some combination of both.

 Many residential facilities are designed for elderly people who do not need 24-hour nursing care but are unable to live independently.
 Such facilities may be described as assisted living facilities, board and care homes, or rest homes.
 They typically provide a furnished or unfurnished room, together with all meals and housekeeping and laundry service.
 Depending on the needs of the resident they also provide assistance with daily activities such as personal hygiene, dressing, eating, and walking.
-They are not considered to be medical facilities, but they do have to meet state standards for care and safety.
+They are not considered to be medical facilities, but they have to meet state standards for care and safety.

 Nursing homes, also known as rest homes or skilled nursing facilities, are intended for people who need ongoing medical care as well as help with daily activities.
 Nursing home populations have been decreasing in the United States, despite the increase in the elderly population, because of the increasing availability of other options such as assisted living.

-Continuing care retirement communities provide several types of care - typically independent living, assisted living, and skilled nursing - in one location, with the resident being able to move from one level of to another as their needs dictate.
+Continuing care retirement communities provide several types of care – typically independent living, assisted living, and skilled nursing – in one location, with the resident being able to move from one level of to another as their needs dictate.
 This is often referred to as 'Aging in Place'.